What Is Phylum Protozoa? Classification, Characters, Example

 In this fourth order of the phylum protozoa, we also know about what types of animals have been placed.

-• In this, the animals are small, covered with hard cellulose, and do not have an esophagus.
+• The animals are small, covered with hard cellulose, and do not have an esophagus.

 • The reserved foods in these are starch or oil.